 How can social media help in finding a missing person?

-Social media can help in finding a missing person by rapidly spreading awareness through shared posts with photos and information, potentially reaching millions of people.
+Social media can help in finding a missing person by rapidly spreading awareness through shared posts with photos and information, potentially reaching thousands of people.
 This can significantly increase the chances of locating the missing individual.

 What should I do if a child goes missing in a store?